How to get here

 National Express Coaches to Brighton leave from London Victoria Coach Station and arrive at Pool Valley in the centre of the city.

-From Pool Valley, walk 100 metres to the Old Steine where you can catch a bus to the campus or take a taxi.
+From Pool Valley, walk 100 metres to the Old Steine where you can catch a bus to campus or take a taxi.

 The closest airport to Brighton is London Gatwick.
 Gatwick is 30 minutes by train to Brighton.